 5G Frequencies: A Combination of mmWave and Sub-6 GHz

 Figure 1.
 Targeted 5G packages include more suitable cell broadband and machine-to-device conversation.
 Figure 1: Targeted 5G packages encompass more desirable cellular broadband and device-to-device communication.
 The ITU has described phases of studies: Phase 1 for sub-forty GHz and Phase 2 for sub-a hundred GHz.
 Phase 1 is scheduled to end in June 2018 to correspond with the 3GPP’s LTE release 15.
-Phase 2 is slated to end in December 2019 to correspond with LTE release sixteen.
-Figure 2 indicates each of the ITU and 3GPP timelines as of fall 2016.
+Phase 2 is slated to end in December 2019 to communicate with LTE release sixteen.
+Figure 2 indicates the ITU and 3GPP timelines as of fall 2016.

 Figure 2.
 ITU and 3GPP Timelines for 5G